Mwandigha/cprlogit/R_code_complete_data/README.md

 ```
+Note that  *InformationValue* R package is not supported in CRAN and should thus be installed from the archive here [archive](https://cran.r-project.org/src/contrib/Archive/InformationValue/).
 If the packages are already installed, you may mass load them without using pacman R package as follows

 ```{r eval = FALSE, echo = FALSE}